Affiliate links on Android Authority may earn us a commission. Learn more.

 Now restart your PC.
-Windows 11 should exit safe mode and kick into the regular mode.
+Windows 11 should exit safe mode and kick into regular mode.
 If you want to go back into safe mode, follow the same steps mentioned above again.
-Good luck removing a virus from your PC, or whatever else it is you need to do in safe mode!
+Good luck removing a virus from your PC or whatever else it is you need to do in safe mode!

 What is safe mode and what is it for?

 As you may already know having made it this far, safe mode is like a bare-bones state of Windows.
 Instead of launching every program and process that would usually load up automatically on startup, just enough crucial files and drivers are run to ensure Windows functionality.

 Safe mode is most often used for diagnosing issues that a user is experiencing.
 If the issue doesn’t occur when Windows is launched in safe mode, it indicates that the primary system functions aren’t causing the problem.
 It then gives the user a platform to try and identify whether it’s a hardware driver, an application, a virus, or something else causing the issue.

 Safe mode is like a bare-bones state of Windows.

 As we outlined above, there are three versions of safe mode.
 Most users will be familiar with the first version, which is just Windows in its most basic state with no network capability.
 Safe mode with command prompt takes you to a command prompt line rather than the Windows interface, and directories are navigatable from there.
 It’s better suited to advanced users.
 The networking version of safe mode is like the first version, plus network and internet access.
 This might be handy for online troubleshooting or redownloading drivers.
 It can be riskier, though, as protections such as anti-virus and malware detection programs that usually keep you safe online might not be automatically running in safe mode.